 With only a few exceptions, all courses in the Wellesley curriculum satisfy one of the distribution requirements.
 What this means is that in your first year, you really don’t have to worry about earning credits toward these requirements.
 By taking the courses that are most interesting to you, and by experimenting a little bit across the curriculum, you will automatically be completing distribution requirements.
 You will also be earning credits toward possible majors, since a course may count for a distribution area as well as for an eventual major.

-In your first year, you will need to complete the College’s writing requirement by taking Writing 125.
+In your first year, you will need to complete the College’s writing requirement by taking a First-Year Writing Course.
 If you plan to take language courses, it’s a good idea to start this in your first year, since these courses are often sequenced and you may need a year or two of basic courses before you are ready to study literature in a language other than English.
 And if you need to take the basic quantitative skills course, that should also be part of your first-semester experience, in order to maximize your opportunities later on.
 But other than in these ways, you needn’t focus your first-year plans around finishing all your distribution areas in the early part of your college experience.
 A better strategy is to take advantage of the breadth of the curriculum at Wellesley to put in place some basic building blocks that will be important to you.
 When you reach sophomore year and begin to plan a major and the rest of your time at Wellesley, you will be surprised how many of the distribution areas you have completed well, just by doing what you wanted to do.